Monday, December 5, 2022

 2022 Dec 1, Athens Christmas Parade and Adventures Athens, AL

-Athens Courthouse was decorated for the holidays and crowds of people lined up to watch the Christmas Parade.
+The Athens Courthouse was decorated for the holidays, and crowds lined up to watch the Christmas Parade.

 North Pole & Candy Carnival Float in the Christmas Parade

 I had a hard time getting good pictures at the parade.
-They were moving pretty fast and we were sitting inside the car so I had to take them through the windows.
+They were moving quickly, and we were sitting inside the car, so I had to take them through the windows.
 But I did get a few good ones.
 We enjoyed the parade & shopping at UG White Mercantile.

-We bought supper at Zaxby's in Athens but our food was overcooked so we didn't each much of it.
-We did buy a couple of Chocolate coconut Macadamia candies at UG White Mercantile.
+We bought supper at Zaxby's in Athens, but our food was overcooked, so we didn't eat much of it.
+We bought a couple of chocolate coconut macadamia candies at UG White Mercantile.
 The parade was over at about 8.

-We parked right across the street facing Merchant's Alley waiting for the Athens Parade.
+We parked across the street facing Merchant's Alley, waiting for the Athens Parade.

 Christmas at UG White Merchantile

-Is merchandise that sells southern-made goods, where treasures can be found.
-Like stepping back in time.
+It is merchandise that sells southern-made goods, where treasures can be found like stepping back in time.

 We stopped in Rogersville to see their Christmas Trees in the park.